 A festival of Celebrating Traditional Rituals through Theatre

-In Assam, the military controls the population and there is little room for maneuver for intellectual and cultural development.
-Inspired by the indigenous dances and rituals, Bandung Duppa developed a new theater form within the region’s own tradition.
-Every year fellow theater makers from the immediate area come to Rampur to show each other’s results from modern folk theater at the Under the Sal Tree festival.
-The festival serves as a high-pressure pan showcasing exciting forms and dances in a quest to develop the identity of the people of Assam.
+In Assam, the military controls the population and there is little room for manoeuvre for intellectual and cultural development.
+Inspired by the indigenous dances and rituals, Bandung Duppa developed theatre forms within the region’s own tradition.
+Every year fellow theatre-makers from the immediate area come to Rampur to show each other’s results at the Under the Sal Tree festival.
+The festival serves as a melting pot, showcasing exciting forms and dances in a quest to develop the identity of the people of Assam.
 Choreographer Dayna Martina Morales explored the transition from old rituals to new dance forms from the perspective of movement.
-In 2008 she did this at AsocYat in Bolivia.
-With this experience in her backpack, she gave workshops and exercise training at Badung Duppa in India in 2009.
+In 2008, she did this at AsocYat in Bolivia.
+Based on this experience, she gave workshops and exercise training at Badung Duppa in India in 2009.

 North-east India consists of seven different states, mostly inhabited by indigenous people.
 The region has about 100 different tribes and has a very rich cultural diversity.
 Each tribe has their unique rituals and cultural tradition.
 However, the present time has taken its toll and the tradition is being eroded by modernization in the name of modern education, globalization, competition for living and so-called civilization.
-At present the modern culture making the people lose their own cultural heritage and identity.
-Obviously, question arises about our locus-standi.
-Or how will we be able to identify ourselves in cultural context.
+At present, modern culture leads to the loss of cultural heritage and identity.
+Obviously, questions arise about our locus-standi, or how we are able to identify ourselves in a cultural context.

-Therefore, some initiative towards the preservation of our tradition is the urgent need of the hour.
-The present project is our humble attempt for sensitizing.
+Therefore, some initiative towards the preservation of our tradition is required.
+The project was our humble attempt for sensitizing.

 Rituals are the core of our cultural heritage.
-In the present project we will take up in-depth study of rituals and traditions.
+In this project, we took up an in-depth study of rituals and traditions.
 A thorough analysis and justification with the context will be done.
-We will than explore the possibilities of modeling these rituals in theatrical expression for sensitizing the general people.
+We then explored the possibilities of modelling these rituals in theatrical expression for sensitizing the general public.

-Globalization and information technology have shrinking the world.
-Dominant economic and socio-cultural groups are influencing the minor groups so much that they are losing their identity.
+Globalization and information technology have shrunk the world.
+Dominant economic and socio-cultural groups are influencing minority groups to such an extent that they are losing their identity.

 Our rituals are the backbone of our cultural identity.
 Therefore, reinvention and revitalization of our rituals are a must for retaining our cultural individuality